 One of the most beautiful and well-known countries on the African continent is South Africa.

-Despite being an upper-middle income country, the problem of inequality, due to the exclusion of a considerable part of the population (black population), is the great challenge of the country.
+Despite being an upper-middle-income country, the problem of inequality, due to the exclusion of a considerable part of the population (black population), is a great challenge for the country.

 8. Namibia